-Highly functional headunit with almost every bell a whistle money can by, provided you're not a mountain biker
+Highly functional head unit with almost every bell and whistle money can buy, provided you're not a mountain biker

 - 3in touch screen

 - Lacks features the cheaper Edge 830 offers

 - Touch screen not great with full finger gloves

 Despite the Edge 830 and 530 gnawing at its heels and the recent introduction of the Edge 1030 Plus, the Garmin Edge 1030 can still be considered one of the best cycling computers available.
 While a string of new inhouse tech and firmware updates have kept it largely up to date over the years, its only downfall is a lack of mountain biking features that the others have.